Immelman51/xwunited/README.md

 # Thanks to the identifyElement(event) function, we know everytime you click on a menu what menu it is.
 It records 3 coordinates :

-- x = -1 if a pilot menu has been selected.
-Else, it is an upgrade menu, and x is equal to the number of the upgrade menu in the html page. (cf example below)
+- x = -1 if a pilot menu has been selected or x=-2 if a ship has been selected.
+Else, it is an upgrade menu, and x is equal to the number of the upgrade menu in the html page between 0 and 11. (cf example below)
 - y indicates which ship number is modified (pilot or its upgrades) between 0 and 7.
 - z is the index of the menu element you selected. (if the menu displays Element 0, Element 1, Element 2, in this order, z is equal to 0 1 or 2).